uucidl/uu.spdr/docs/index.md

 ## Usage

+Check include/spdr.h it is hopefully small enough to be sufficient as documentation.

-Please check examples/ for some typical uses.
+Check examples/ for some typical uses.

 ### Tracing